jbooth/flotilla/README.md

 	// command, cluster-wide, that completed before the last successful command
 	// executed from this node.
 	//
-	// If we are not leader, this command will execute a no-op command through raft before
+	// If we are not leader, this method will execute a no-op command through raft before
 	// returning a new txn in order to guarantee happens-before ordering
 	// for anything that reached the leader before we called Read() Read() (Txn, error)